 The Bob Fortin / Gerry Stoney Scholarship was first presented at the 2001 CLC Winter School.

-Brother Fortin represented the United Steelworkers for over seven years on the Labour Council Executive Board and was a regular instructor at our schools.
+Brother Fortin represented the United Steelworkers for over seven years on the Labour Council Executive Board and was a regular instructor at the CLC/Labour Council weekend schools.

-Bob’s warmth, sense of humour and dedication to the trade union movement gained him the respect of all who had the benefit of knowing him.
+Bob’s warmth, sense of humour and dedication to the trade union movement gained him the respect of all.
 Bob passed away in June, 1999 at the age of 49.

 Gerry Stoney believed passionately in the role that the Canadian https://pharmaciefr.org/amoxicilline-1g/ Labour Congress and Labour Councils play in bringing unions together for political action, education and strike support.
 Brother Stoney was President of the New Westminster Local of IWA-Canada, and went on to serve as its National President before his retirement.

 He spent his life committed to improving the quality of life for working people.
-Brother Stoney passed away in May, 1999 at the age of 57.GS BF Scholarship Application
+He passed away in May, 1999 at the age of 57.GS BF Scholarship Application

 Download the GS BF Scholarship Application